Jableh: History

-On May 23, 2016, the Islamic State of Iraq and the Levant claimed responsibility for four suicide bombings in Jableh, which had remained largely unaffected since the Syrian Civil War began in 2011.
+On May 23, 2016, the Islamic State claimed responsibility for four suicide bombings in Jableh, which had remained largely unaffected since the Syrian Civil War began in 2011.
 Purportedly targeting Alawite gatherings, the bombs killed over a hundred people.
 In Tartus, similarly insulated, another three bombers killed 48 people.

 In February 2023, a magnitude 7.8 earthquake struck Turkey and western Syria.
 It caused widespread destruction and fatalities.
 In Jableh, at least 283 people died, 173 were injured and 19 buildings collapsed.

+On 8 December 2024, the Syrian opposition took control of Jableh.

 Economy

 The majority of people in Jableh depend on agriculture for their income, people grow orange and lemon trees, olives, a large number of green houses for vegetables can be found in the country side.
 In the center of the city people work in trade and there are small factories in the city for cottons and for making orange juice, whilst most residents solely depend on retirement allowance, although Jableh's economy suffers due to barely any electricity times between neighborhoods, which affects water availability in the city.